-- Allow the model to cool for a few minutes between runs.
-This is particularly important when using high capacity battery packs that allow extended periods of running.
+- The transmitter is equipped with a rocker switch that enhances the On-Board Audio feature by allowing the model to be placed into "park" so that the engine may be revved without the model driving.
+Place the switch in the down position to drive the model.
+If the switch is in the up position (park), and the On-Board Audio System is turned off, the model will appear to malfunction because no sound will be heard and the model will not move forward or back.
+Steering will be operational in both Park and Drive. - Allow the model to cool for a few minutes between runs.
+This is particularly important when using high-capacity battery packs that allow extended periods of running.
 Monitoring temperatures will extend the lives of the batteries and motors.
-See page 27 for advanced user information on monitoring temperatures. - Do not continue to operate the model with low batteries or you could lose control of it.
+See page 27 for information on monitoring temperatures. - Do not continue to operate the model with low batteries or you could lose control of it.
 Indications of low battery power include slow operation, sluggish servos (slow to return to center), or ESC shutdown due to the Low-Voltage Detection circuitry.
 Stop immediately at the first sign of weak batteries.
-When the batteries in the transmitter become weak, the red power light will begin to flash.
+When the batteries in the transmitter become weak, the power light will begin to flash red.
 Stop immediately and install new batteries. - Do not drive the model at night, on public streets, or in large crowds of people. - If the model becomes stuck against an object, do not continue to run the motor.
 Remove the obstruction before continuing.
 Do not push or pull objects with the model. - Because the model is controlled by radio, it is subject to radio interference from many sources beyond your control.
 Since radio interference can cause momentary losses of control, allow a safety margin of space in all directions around the model in order to prevent collisions. - Use good, common sense whenever you are driving your model.
 Intentionally driving in an abusive and rough manner will only result in poor performance and broken parts.
-Take care of your model so that you can enjoy it for a long time to come. - When using the supplied optional pinion for top speed running, limit your driving to paved surfaces only.
-Running in grass and off-road could cause excessive loads on the electrical system in the model. - High performance vehicles produce small vibrations which may loosen hardware over time.
+Take care of your model so that you can enjoy it for a long time to come. - When using the supplied optional pinion for top-speed running, limit your driving to paved surfaces only.
+Running in grass and off-road could cause excessive loads on the electrical system in the model.

+High-performance vehicles produce small vibrations that may loosen hardware over time.
 Frequently check wheel nuts and other screws on your vehicle to ensure that all hardware remains properly tightened.